trekking poles on kilimanjaro

 For those who don’t own them, they are available for rent through Thomson!
 Simply contact your Trip Manager to arrange the rental.

-Trekking Pole Cons
+Trekking Poles: The Cons

-– They Are Long, Pointy Poles
+They are Long, Pointy Poles

 Two long poles that dangle at your wrists can be a lot to manage on a trek.
 If you aren’t using them, they just get in the way.